Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Autonomic division** The part of the peripheral nervous system that controls involuntary movement of the heart, glands, lungs, and other organs.

-- **Sympathetic division** The part of the autonomic division of the nervous system that acts to prepare the body for action in stressful situations, engaging all the organism’s resources to respond to a threat.
+- **Sympathetic division** The part of the autonomic division of the nervous system that acts to prepare the body for action in stressful situations, engaging all the organism’s resources to respond to a threat.

 -  **Parasympathetic division** The part of the autonomic division of the nervous system that acts to calm the body after an emergency has ended.